Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/03-APIs.md

 These are all just ideas - feel free to riff off of these to create your own stretch challenges!

-### Weather Forecast Data

-Currently, our app only displays current and historical weather data.
-Add another form to the homepage for the user to choose a city, day in the future, and desired units.
-Then add another route, `forecast_results()`, to make an API call and display the forecasted weather data.

-You can use the API docs [here](https://openweathermap.org/api/hourly-forecast) to get started.
-Note that you can only request weather data for up to 4 days in the future.

 ### Show an Icon

 The API data returned from OpenWeatherMaps includes an "icon" field that we can use to show an image of the current weather conditions (e.g. sunny, cloudy, rainy, etc).
 See [here](https://openweathermap.org/weather-conditions) for a list of weather conditions and their corresponding icons.

-Modify the `results.html` and/or `historical_results.html` pages to show an icon image for that day's weather conditions.
+Modify the `results.html` and/or `comparison_results.html` pages to show an icon image for that day's weather conditions.

 ### Error Handling